Dynamics-of-Language/DyLan/README.md

 The bad things:

-- It is very untidy and doesn't properly follow what we had in the previous branches like arash_dsttr or babyDS, and may contain garbage files.
+- It is very untidy and doesn't properly follow what we had in the previous branches like arash_dsttr or babyDS.

+Anyway, I think DS code clean up should happen at all levels, not just this.